 I-465 around Indianapolis is famously unkind to unfamiliar travelers.
 If you’re staying in downtown Indianapolis, though, you may find yourself forgoing the infamous Spaghetti Bowl in favor of local transportation.
 While the convenience of local transportation is one of its biggest draws, there are still some dangers to which you can fall prey.
+Bus drivers who behave negligently behind the wheel, fail to train for roadway driving, or deliberately endanger themselves can cause multi-vehicle accidents.
+These accidents can leave you with significant injuries and bills.
+Fortunately, you can bring a bus driver’s negligence to our Indianapolis bus accident attorney from Vaughan & Vaughan.
+Contact our law firm today by calling (463) 241-6483 or by filling out our online contact form to claim your free consultation.

 Why Choose Vaughan & Vaughan For Your Indianapolis Bus Accident Claim?